dezinezync/TiDZLabel/README.md

 Auto expanding height is still not supported.
 I shall look into implementing that soon.
 If you find a way to do that, do let me know via twitter: @dezinezync

+Note: This has not been tested on Android yet.
+If you have verified it, please do let me know.

 Screenshots:
 ![](http://dezinezync.s3.amazonaws.com/github/TiDZLabel-1.png)
 ![](http://dezinezync.s3.amazonaws.com/github/TiDZLabel-2.png)